Things to Consider Before You Defend

 - Have you completed your coursework and do you have at least a 3.0 GPA?
 Additional requirements met (RP's), if applicable?
 You may consider requesting N grades be changed to letter grades.
 This can be done with the Student Services Manager.

 - Find a Chair for your Oral Defense Committee.
-This must be a faculty member outside of the Chemistry Department.
+The Chair is a non-reader.
+This must be a faculty member outside of the Chemistry Department and outside your advisor's department if you work for a non-chemistry professor.
 It can be a Professor Emeritus outside of chemistry or a Courtesy Professor as long as they don't have a joint appointment (e.g., like Chaitan Khosla).
 If you need help with this, ask your advisor for assistance.
 The Chair is doing you a favor, be sure to extend courtesy to him/her (e.g., a thank you note).
+You also need a second non-reader -- the fifth member of your oral exam committee.
+This could be a faculty member inside or outside of the chemistry department.
+Please have this person be outside your immediate field (e.g., an organic chemist should get physical or inorganic chemist).

 - You will need to set-up a time for your defense and reserve a room with the chemistry receptionist 3-2501, e.g., the Gazebo or Sapp Center.
-You must be registered the quarter you defend at the 10 unit or more likely TGR rate tuition.
-You have until the last Friday prior to the first week of classes of the next quarter to defend.
+You must be registered the quarter you defend.

 - Complete the Oral Examination form.
 This form must be signed by the Chair of the Graduate Study Committee, Professor Solomon.
 Roger will obtain his signature for you.
 Along with the orals form, submit a one or two-page abstract at least a week prior to your defense date.
 Let the External Relations group (email@example.com) know about your defense early so they can publicize it in This Week in Chemistry.
 Roger will distribute copies of your oral form and abstract to members of your oral committee.
 The original will be sent to the chair of your orals committee in a special folder.
 However, it is your responsibility to let your committee know when and where your defense will be held.

 - Apply to graduate.
 Go into Axess and indicate the quarter you want your degree conferred (i.e., the quarter you submit your dissertation).
-If you do not submit your dissertation by the deadline during the quarter you defend, then you must apply for a Graduation Quarter (i.e., a grace quarter).
-Keep in mind, you must have valid candidacy until the end of the term in which you submit your dissertation (e.g., if you defend during summer and use your Graduation Quarter to submit during autumn quarter, you must have valid candidacy through January).
+Keep in mind, you must have valid candidacy through your conferral date.
 See Axess or Directions for Preparing Doctoral Dissertations for specific deadline dates.

 - Please give a draft of your dissertation to your reading committee at least two weeks prior to your defense.
 Be mindful of faculty travel schedules, especially when looking for your readers to sign off on your dissertation!